alanmacgowan/WebApplication/README.md

 ## Includes:
-* Jenkinsfile: for multibranch pipeline on Jenkins, triggers from SCM on PR merged to develop branch, builds and deploys to local IIS Server.
+* Jenkinsfile: for declarative pipeline on Jenkins, triggers from SCM on push to master branch, builds and deploys to local IIS Server.
 * web-deploy.ps1: powershell script that builds, deploys to file system and package web application.
 * web-publish.ps1: powershell script that builds, packages and deploys to IIS web application.
 * Docker/Dockerfile: Dockerfile for linux image with jenkins installed and plugins.